StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/create-a-case-template.md

     **- [TLP](https://www.misp-project.org/taxonomies.html#_tlp) \***

-    The TLP level for the case.
-It indicates how the case information can be shared with others.
+    The TLP level for the observable.
+It indicates how you can share the observable's information with others.

     **- [PAP](https://www.misp-project.org/taxonomies.html#_pap) \***

-    The PAP level for the case.
-It defines the permitted actions that can be taken with the case data.
+    The PAP level for the observable.
+It specifies which actions you can take with the observable data.

     **- Severity**